Answer a few simple questions and click "Find My Loan"

 If you are like many international students interested in studying in the USA, or if you are already in the US studying, you may be wondering how you can afford all of these expenses.
 It's not going to be easy, but with some hard work and financial aid, you can make this dream a reality.

 The US government is limited in the financial support it gives international students.
-As the US Department of Education states, “Most foreign citizens are not eligible for federal student aid from the U.S. Department of Education.”
-But it does go on to say, “However, some instances in which non-citizens may be eligible for financial aid from the U.S. federal government.”
+Even though most foreign citizens are not eligible for federal student aid, the US Department of Education states that “Many non-U.S. citizens qualify for federal student aid.
+Don’t assume you can’t get aid just because you’re not a citizen.”
+There are some instances in which non-citizens may be eligible for financial aid from the U.S. federal government.
 So all is not lost for you hopefuls.
 If you are on an international student visa, you may be eligible for these US government-funded programs:

 If you are an international student, most likely you are not eligible for financial aid from the US government.
 Don't lose hope, though, there are a number of other alternatives that can help you fund your education.

-Talk to your home country's ministry or department of education, as well as your embassy and consulate in the US and back home, to see if there are government-backed scholarship available.
+Talk to your home country's ministry or department of education, as well as your embassy and consulate in the US and back home, to see if there are government-backed scholarships available.

 Universities are generally more flexible when it comes to offering financial aid for international students in the USA.
 You can typically find information for financial aid on your school's website either with your Admissions Office or International Student Services Office.
 Here you can find information on budgeting, the cost of your education, and financial aid that can help you navigate the ins and outs of affording your education.